Mega Millions: Winning and probability

 Overall probabilities: 1 in 755 of winning any of the top six prizes, 1 in 40 of winning any prize.

 In California, prize levels are paid on a parimutuel basis, rather than the fixed lower-tier amounts for winners in other Mega Millions jurisdictions.
 California's eight lower-tier Mega Millions prize pools are separate from those shared by the other 45 lotteries.
-California's second prize is a "secondary jackpot"; its payout sometimes exceeds $1 million cash, even though California does not offer the Megaplier.
+California's second prize is a "secondary jackpot," its payout sometimes exceeds $1 million cash, even though California did not offer the Megaplier until the April 2025 format changes.

 Payment options and claiming prizes

 In New Jersey and Texas lotteries, players must choose, in advance, whether they wish to collect a jackpot prize in cash or annuity.
 New Jersey winners can change an annuity ticket to cash should they be eligible to claim a jackpot, but the choice is binding in Texas.

 The other Mega Millions members allow the cash/annuity choice to be made after winning (usually 60 days after claiming the ticket), although in Florida, the 60-day "clock" starts with the drawing in which the jackpot prize was won.

 If a jackpot prize is not claimed within the respective jurisdiction's time limit, each of the 46 Mega Millions members gets back the money they contributed to that jackpot.
-Each of the 46 lotteries has rules in regards to unclaimed prizes; most Mega Millions members set aside unclaimed winnings for educational purposes.
+Each of the 46 lotteries has rules in regards to unclaimed prizes, most Mega Millions members set aside unclaimed winnings for educational purposes.

 In 2007, a $31 million prize went unclaimed in New York.
 Many prizes of $250,000 each have been unclaimed, including several in Michigan for 2007 drawings.

 Mega Millions winners have either 180 days (California nonjackpot prizes only) or one year to claim prizes, including the jackpot (although some Mega Millions winners lose the right to collect a jackpot in cash if they wait more than 60 days after the drawing).

-The minimum age to purchase a Mega Millions ticket is 18, except in Arizona, Iowa, Louisiana, and Mississippi, where the minimum age is 21; in Nebraska, it is 19.
-Generally (an exception is Virginia), minors can win on tickets received as gifts; the rules according to each Mega Millions member vary for minors receiving prizes.
+The minimum age to purchase a Mega Millions ticket is 18, except in Arizona, Iowa, Louisiana, and Mississippi, where the minimum age is 21, in Nebraska, it is 19.
+Generally (an exception is Virginia), minors can win on tickets received as gifts, the rules according to each Mega Millions member vary for minors receiving prizes.

 Rules vary according to the applicable laws and regulations in the jurisdiction where the ticket is sold, and the winner's residence (e.g., if New Jerseyans win on a ticket bought near their workplace in Manhattan).
 Mega Millions winnings are exempt from state income tax in California, while Florida, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming do not have an income tax.
 Some residents of New York City and Yonkers, New York, pay three levels of income tax, as these cities levy income taxes.